dougp2/Multi_Timer_V2/README.md

 The example sketches were tested on a standard Aduino NANO and developed on an UNO R3.

+ # Timer types

+**OnDelayTimer myTimer1(UL)** - A timer which runs when reset is false and enable is true.&nbsp; If reset is true or enable is false it is reset.&nbsp; isDone(bool) goes true when preset is reached, false otherwise.

+**OffDelayTimer myTimer1(UL)** - Off delay timer functions like an on delay timer but enable and done operate inversely to an on delay timer.&nbsp; Timer is reset to zero accumulated value and isDone() is true when isEnabled() is true.&nbsp; Timing cycle begins when enable goes false and after the delay time isDone() goes false.

+**RetentiveTimer myTimer1(UL)** - A timer which accumulates when enabled and holds its accumulated value when enable is false.&nbsp; This timer type is reset only by making setReset() true.

+**PulseGenTimer myTimer1(UL)** - A timer which runs when enabled and not reset.&nbsp; Resets itself upon reaching preset then restarts the timing cycle automatically as long as enable is true.

+**RetriggerableTimer myTimer1(UL)** - When the timer is enabled a change of state on the 'control' input resets the timer and restarts the timing cycle.&nbsp; Continuous cycling of the control input at a rate faster than the time delay will cause the isDone() status flag to remain low indefinitely.&nbsp; See 'retriggerable monostable multivibrator' on the web.

+**FlasherTimer myTimer1(UL, UL)** - This timer runs and resets itself automatically when enabled.&nbsp; The first constructor argument specifies the period of the timer, say one second.&nbsp; The second constructor argument specifies an ON time for a special output <.isFlashing(bool)> unique to this type.&nbsp; The onTime value can be runtime modified using the function myTimer1.setOnTime(UL).&nbsp; If onTime is modified at runtime the timer is immediately reset.

+Flasher timer can be used as a pulse generator timer but the isFlashing() and setOnTime() features will incur a penalty in memory and clock cycle usage over a PulseGenTimer.

 # Updating timers:

 **your timer name.update()** -  Update the accumulated value and flags for one timer.&nbsp; You